valory-xyz/open-autonomy/docs/simple_abci.md

       +end_block()
     }
 </div>
-<figcaption>Hierarchy of the `RegistrationRound` class (some methods and fields are ommited)</figcaption>
+<figcaption>Hierarchy of the `RegistrationRound` class (some methods and fields are omitted)</figcaption>
 </figure>

 As it can be seen, it inherits from the main abstract class `AbstractRound` through a series of intermediate classes:

 - `CollectionRound`: Helper class for rounds where the application is expected to wait until some some sort of value is collected: either a common value (e.g., a common randomness observation), or a collection of different values (e.g., exchange values from different sources).
-- `CollectDifferentUntilAllRound`: Helper class for rounds that should wait until a collection of different values is collected.
-In this case, it corresponds to the agent addresses.
+- `CollectDifferentUntilAllRound`: Helper class for rounds that should wait until a collection of different values is collected, one from each agent ("all").
 - `SimpleABCIAbstractRound`: Helper class particular to the Simple {{abci_app}} which contains common methods for all rounds.
 - `RegistrationRound`: Class that implements the particular instance of the `AbstractRound`.
-Many of the functionalities are already covered by the partent classes, but any concrete implementation of `AbstractRound` need to implement the abstract method `end_block()`.
+Many of the functionalities are already covered by the parent classes, but any concrete implementation of `AbstractRound` need to implement the abstract method `end_block()`.
 The method `end_block()` has the responsibility of checking the conditions to transit to the next state, and as such, it must return (1) a reference to the (updated) period state, and (2) an event that will define the transition to the next state in the FSM.

 To sum up, the `RegistrationRound` simply waits to collect all agent addresses (a mechanism inherited from `CollectDifferentUntilAllRound`) and it produces the `DONE` event when it finishes.
 The agents send their address through the proactive behaviour discussed below.